-Saint Sophia Greek Orthodox Cathedral shares the joy of your impending marriage and wedding ceremony.
+Saint Sophia Greek Orthodox Cathedral shares the joy of your impending marriage sacrament and wedding ceremony.
 Through the Holy Mystery of Marriage, a couple is blessed by the presence of Christ, as was the married couple in Cana of Galilee, and filled with the grace of the Holy Spirit to begin their life together in the Holy Orthodox Church, the Body of Christ.
-As such, marriage is conceived within Orthodoxy as a vehicle of salvation.

-Enclosed you will find information regarding your wedding and marriage in the Church, as well as forms to complete in order to schedule the sacrament and provide us necessary information to prepare your Ecclesiastical Marriage License.
-Please complete these forms carefully, as soon as possible, and return them to the Cathedral office, either via postal mail: Saint Sophia Greek Orthodox Cathedral, Attention: Pete Panagiotopoulos at 2815 36th Street and Massachusetts Avenue, NW, Washington, D.C., 20007, or fax: 202-625-7173, or email: ptpoulos@saintsophiadc.com.
+Enclosed you will find information regarding your wedding, as well as forms to complete in order to schedule the sacrament and provide us necessary information to prepare your Ecclesiastical Marriage License.
+Please complete these forms carefully, as soon as possible, and return them to the Cathedral office, either via postal mail: Saint Sophia Greek Orthodox Cathedral, Attention: Pete Panagiotopoulos, Cathedral Administrator at 2815 36th Street and Massachusetts Avenue, NW, Washington, D.C., 20007, or email: ptpoulos@saintsophiadc.com.